-The Navy will conduct tests to evaluate the navigation and communications systems, life support systems, airborne weapons, as well as running and seaworthiness of the patrol boats before commissioning them into the Black Sea Fleet.
+The Navy conducted tests to evaluate the navigation and communications systems, life support systems, airborne weapons, as well as running and seaworthiness of the patrol boats before commissioning them into the Black Sea Fleet.

-The crew of Raptor patrol boat will undergo a comprehensive and multi-level training at the Joint Training Centre of the Russian Navy in St Petersburg.
+The crew of the Raptor patrol boat underwent comprehensive and multi-level training at the Joint Training Centre of the Russian Navy in St Petersburg.

-The Project 03160 patrol boat accommodates two crew members and 22 personnel.
-It has maximum length of 17m, maximum width of 4m, a fixed height of 3.5m, and a depth of 0.9m.
-It has special cabins to house anti-terrorist groups, divers, lifeguards, inspection and rescue teams.
+The Project 03160 patrol boat accommodates two crew and 22 personnel members.
+It has a maximum length of 17m, a maximum width of 4m, a fixed height of 3.5m, and a depth of 0.9m.
+It has special cabins to house anti-terrorist groups, divers, lifeguards, and inspection and rescue teams.

 The boat is fitted with a remotely operated weapon station to hold a 14.5mm machine gun, as well as a gyro-stabilised, electro-optical module.
 The gun has a firing range of 2,000m and is used for defence against weapon systems and armoured targets.
 The electro-optical module provides target detection up to a range of 3,000m.

 Two bracket mounts are fitted at the stern to carry a 7.62mm 6P41 Pecheneg machine gun each.
 The gun has an aiming range of 1,500m and a rate-of-fire between 600 and 800 rounds a minute.

 Armour panels fitted on the hull provide level 5 and 5A protection against bullets.
 The 39mm-thick bulletproof glass windows offer ballistic protection for the occupants.